tjoliveira/cifar10-classification-autoencoder/README.md

 ```

-autoencoder_config is uses to generate the first part of the classifier.
+autoencoder_config is used to generate the first part of the classifier.

 encoder_filename is used to load the weights of the trained encoder onto the correposnding layers of the classifier.